chalmerlowe/intro_to_sprinting/README.md

 # intro_to_sprinting
-The point of this project is to make beginners successful contributors to sprints.
+The point of this project is to help beginners contribute to sprints.

 The problem has been that beginners need to learn much before they can contribute and they are limited by the sprint leader's availability to help